 - Add the chopped banana peppers to the skillet if using.
 Mix them in, then stir in the wine or cognac or whisky.

-- Meat adds lots of flavor to a recipe so when you skip it you need to make sure you are adding enough substitutes to make up for the flavor and particularly the umami that meat adds.
-Mushrooms have lots of umami but they can still use help from other umami-rich ingredients like mushroom stock, soy sauce and vegan worcestershire sauce.
-If you are soy-free, I have tips for you in the ingredients section below.
+- Meat adds flavor and umami to a recipe, so when you skip it you need to make sure you are adding enough flavor to make up for all that you take out.
+Mushrooms have lots of umami but they can still use help from other umami-rich ingredients like mushroom stock, soy sauce and vegan Worcestershire sauce.

-- Adding in an alchohol further helps with the caramelization and building the base flavors of the dish.
+- Adding in a tiny bit of alcohol helps with the caramelization and building the base flavors of the dish.
 It also helps deglaze the pan and adds back those tasty little brown bits sticking to the bottom of the pan back into the sauce.
-The alcohol cooks out so you don't have to worry about feeding it to your kids, but if you need a substitute you can use a couple of tablespoons of apple cider vinegar instead.
+The alcohol cooks out, but if you need a substitute you can use a couple of tablespoons of apple cider vinegar instead.

 Made this evening with capers and without Worcestershire sauce and it is awesome!
 Had it brown and wild rice!